 How should the 12-month FMLA requirement be calculated for returning service members?
-(Please note FMLA only applies to Parishes with fifty (50) or more employees)

 USERRA requires that a person reemployed under its provisions be given credit for any months he or she would have been employed but for the military service in determining eligibility for FMLA leave.
 A person reemployed following military service should be given credit for the period of military service towards the months-of-employment eligibility requirement.
 Each month served performing military service counts as a month actively employed by the employer.

 How should the 1250 hours-of-service requirement be calculated for returning service members?

-An employee returning after military service should be credited with the hour's of-service that would have been performed but for the period of military service in determining FMLA eligibility.
+An employee returning after military service should be credited with the hour's of-service that would have been performed but for the period of military service in determining EMLA eligibility.
+Accordingly, a person reample performed but for the period of military service in determining FMLA eligibility.
 Accordingly, a person reemployed following military service has the hours that would have been worked added to any hours actually worked during the previous 12-month period to meet the 1250 hour requirement.
 In order to determine the hours that would have been worked during the period of military service, the employee's pre-service work schedule can generally be used for calculations.